SynchronVM/SynchronVM/spec/architecture.md

 ## Between Virtual Machine Containers

 Low criticality containers should not be able to influence the execution of a higher criticality container in any way.
-(TODO: What mechanisms for communication do we need to add for Container -> Container communication?)
+_Todo: What mechanisms for communication do we need to add for Container -> Container communication?_